Troplo/Subnautica-BZ-Multiplayer-Linux/README.md

 To play 100% offline, you need to setup an API server, as the mod by default connects to the mod author's server to provide the Invite Code service.
 Because there's a check to make sure you're connected to the VPN.
 I had to host a custom reimplementation of this service at `subbz-api.troplo.com` to make sure it doesn't send an error when joining/hosting.
 You can find the reimplementation source code <a href="https://github.com/Troplo/Subnautica-BZ-Multiplayer-API">here.</a>
-- To make it used by the clients pass in `-apiEndpoint https://api.yourdomain.com/api/` (example: `-apiEndpoint https://subbz-api.troplo.com/api/`)
+- To make it used by the clients pass in `-apiEndpoint http://localhost:24031/api/` (example: `-apiEndpoint https://subbz-api.troplo.com/api/`) (You would want to replace localhost with your computer's local IP if in a LAN with other players)
-- You can use insecure HTTP by replacing https with http.
+- You can use HTTPS by replacing http with https.